jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 ### Introduction

-If the new code base of Encircle might not turn the internet into a single computer, I wouldn’t call it a final version.
+If the new code base of Circular might not turn the internet into a single computer, I wouldn’t call it a final version.

 In the field of system engineering, networked computers are central to the material worked with.
 But in the field of software programming, people do not seem to have gotten used yet to all those computers being connected to each other.
 When something is done on a single computer, the program’s source code looks good, but when multiple machines need to start working together, things look... different.
 I feel that things should not look... different.
 I think a computer programming language should primarily describe what happens on whole a network of machines, instead of what happens on each computer individually with a sort of glue-code in between, that makes those computers work together.
 As long as computer code deals with individual computers glued together, instead of describing primarily what happens on the whole network of computers, software might never take full advantage of the internet.
 Most programming languages are dealing with how source code translates to machine code, that first and foremost runs on a single machine.
 When the program’s execution extends over multiple machines, the source code is split up into bits, usually written in all sorts of different computer languages, and each bit runs on a separate computer.
 I feel, that a computer program should really just be *one* program operating in a network of machines.

 ### A unified paradigm for all digital objects

 For the internet to function as a single computer, I want everything to be accessed the same way.
 A default view on contents of the internet in a unified paradigm for all digital objects.
-The diagrammatic expression of Encircle can function as a default expression in which anything digital can be abstractly expressed.
+The diagrammatic expression of Circular can function as a default expression in which anything digital can be abstractly expressed.
 You can also view things in a tree control.
 Objects in such a default view can also be opened in another view.
 Documents such as pages with text and video files can be opened in the appropriate view.
 As such there are user interfaces for specific object types, but there are also user interfaces through which all the objects and their linkage can be viewed in a unified way.

 *Hyperlinks = Referential Structure* has already explained how the web pages on the world wide web can be expressed as a referential structure of interlinked objects, in order to have them integrate with the single construction, which all the other digital objects are a part of.
 It is not that you might only be seeing diagrams, not webpages anymore.
 Webpages can be opened in a different view, but can also be seen through a default view through which to view objects.